It happens one morning each summer. One of the kids wakes us early on a Saturday, dressed, pepped, and ready: It’s Neighborhood Garage Sale Day!

 I’m so proud of them.

 As she peeled off, likely laughing a Wicked Witch of the West laugh, I pulled the boys aside for a pep talk.
 While congratulating them on their first sale, I pointed out that they have control.
-That they can say “no” when they don’t like the offer their given and that offering other amounts that they think sound about right is okay.
+That they can say “no” when they don’t like the offer they’re given and that offering other amounts that they think sound about right is okay.

 Tonight, as I stew in thoughts of what I should have said, I’m comforted by this hope that she is losing sleep tonight for taking such unfair advantage of two little boys who were just out having fun, learning economics, and earning a little extra spending money to run down the street and buy a Pokemon card or two from a neighbor.